dev-xo/remix-saas/README.md

 1. Log in with your preferred Social Authenticator.
 2. Select a Subscription Plan.
-3. Fill Stripe Checkout inputs with default development values. _(Check Note)_
+3. Fill Stripe Checkout inputs with default development values. _(Check Notes)_
 4. You should be redirected back to the app with selected Stripe Plan already set.

 > Notes: Stripe test mode uses the following number: `4242` as valid values for Card Information.
 Type it on each available input to successfully complete Checkout step.